huangsam/go-trial/README.md

 To generate mocks for testing, add interfaces to `.mockery.yaml`.

-Then run the following commands:
+Then run the following command:

 ```shell
 # Run mockery to generate mocks